 Do you know where the fastest road in America is?
-If you don’t here is the answer.
-The fastest highway in America is in Texas.
+If you don’t, here is the answer: Texas.

-Most cars are made to go fast and drivers should be able to enjoy their vehicles performance from time to time, at least on the highway.
+Most cars are made to go fast, and drivers should be able to enjoy their vehicle’s performance from time to time.
+At least on a highway.

-Most new model cars feel comfortable and safe when going at a higher speed.
-Drivers claim they can handle this and state governments understand it.
+Most new models feel comfortable and safe when going at a higher speed.
+Drivers claim they can handle their beasts, and state governments understand it.

 Do you think you are ready to go 85 mph?

 Below is a list of the states with the highest speed limits.

 1. Texas: 75 mph with 80 or 85 on specified sections

 2. Idaho: 75 mph with 80 on specified sections

 3. Utah: 75 with 80 on specified sections